-HOW TO PARTNER WITH THE RIGHT EXECUTIVE SEARCH FIRM
+HOW TO PARTNER WITH THE RIGHT RECRUITING FIRM

 Hiring the right people can be a complicated road to navigate.
 Partnering with an Executive Search Firm gives you the map to successfully traverse that tricky terrain.
-Investing in a recruiter that is knowledgeable across industries and job functions will give you access to top-notch talent while avoiding typical hiring mistakes.
-TurningPoint is the partner you need.
-Leveraging our collaborative, partner-oriented mindset, guarantees our clients a high-touch, candid, and efficient experience.
+Investing in an executive recruiter that is knowledgeable across industries and job functions will give you access to top-notch talent while avoiding typical hiring mistakes.
+TurningPoint is the executive recruiting partner you need.
+Leveraging our collaborative, partner-oriented mindset, guarantees our exec search clients a high-touch, candid, and efficient experience.

-How long has your firm been in business?
+How long has your executive search firm been in business?

 Experience matters.
-Firms that have been in business for three to five years have likely encountered more than one economic cycle.
+Executive Search firms that have been in business for three to five years have likely encountered more than one economic cycle.
 The fact that they are still in business gives them credibility.
-Additionally, recruiters should have a satisfied and repeat client base that will affirm or deny a firm’s reputation.
+Additionally, executive recruiters & headhunters should have a satisfied and repeat client base that will affirm or deny a firm’s reputation.
 Ask for testimonials.

 What is your retention/success rate?